LittleHannah/ezLncPred/README.md

  - `--thread` the number of threads to run the PLEK programme
  - `-z` or `--size` minimum sequence size to consider, default is 200
  - `--isoutmsg` output message to stdout or not, the existence of this parameter means that PLEK will be run quietly
- - `isrmtempfile` remove temporary files or not, the existence of this parameter means that PLEK programme will remove all temporary files
+ - `--isrmtempfile` remove temporary files or not, the existence of this parameter means that PLEK programme will remove all temporary files
 <br>

-example
+**example**
 ```bash
 LncPac -m PLEK -i example.fa -o results/PLEK_outfile
 ```